HOA Rental Restrictions in Florida: What Landlords Need to Know

 Can an HOA limit the percentage of rentals in a Florida community?

 Yes, through a proper amendment to the governing documents.
 But the cap only applies to owners who bought after the amendment was adopted.
 Grandfathered owners aren't bound by percentage caps.
-However, enforcement is tricky—waitlists form, and if the community is already at the cap, new-owner investors may wait years.
+Enforcement is tricky — waitlists form, and if the community is already at the cap, new owners may wait years.

 What's the difference between HOA and condo rental restrictions in Florida?